 This textile is lovely on as a wall hanging or used as throw on the bed or over a couch.

 Supplementary warp wrap patterning, three panels sewn together, open fringes, commercial cotton, natural dyes.
-Threads dyed by Threads of Life studio, and weaving by Silpa Tanesib in Molo,Timor, 2020.
+Threads dyed by Threads of Life studio, and weaving in Mollo,Timor, 2020.

 280 x 125 cm / 110 x 49 in